Transaction Isolation

 Setting Isolation Levels

-Session-wide Isolation Level
+Connection-level Default Isolation Level

 SET ISOLATIONLEVEL = 'READ COMMITTED';

--- Set session isolation level to SNAPSHOT
+-- Set connection default to SNAPSHOT

 SET ISOLATIONLEVEL = 'SNAPSHOT';